Spy x Family Life Lessons

-For frequent anime-watchers, it’s impossible to not know about this adorable series, seeing as it’s been on the top 10 shows on Netflix since the first episode aired.
+For frequent anime-watchers, it’s impossible to not know about this adorable series.
 Not to mention, every time I open social media, I’m constantly flooded with spoilers about a pink-haired girl named Anya and her unique power to read minds.

 TL;DR: Spy x Family follows the story of an unlikely trio who are forced to play the role of a family while hiding their secret identities.
 Together with Loid, an undercover spy on a mission, Yor, an assassin, and Anya, a telepath, we can’t help but fall in love with their undeniable charm and unexpected familial bond.
-While we wait for the second half of Season 1 to release, let’s recap the first 12 episodes and uncover some lessons we can apply to real life.
+Let’s recap the first 12 episodes of Season 1 and uncover some lessons we can apply to real life.

 Warning: Spy x Family spoilers ahead.

 - 1. Letting go and learning from our past trauma is important

 - 2. Sometimes we have to lie to keep our loved ones safe

 - 3. Appearance isn’t always everything

 - 4. Always be prepared for the unexpected

 - 5. Know where to draw the line